-Hungarian nokedli dumplings are a classic simple noodle-style side dish similar to pasta that are delicious, quick, easy & cheap to make.
+Hungarian nokedli dumplings are a classic, simple noodle-style side dish similar to pasta that is delicious, quick, easy and cheap to make.

-Four base ingredients form the dumplings, egg, flour, salt and water, they take 15 minutes to cook and are superb tossed with butter and herbs and then served alongside paprikash!
+Four base ingredients form the dumplings: egg, flour, salt and water.
+They take 15 minutes to cook and prepare, and they are superb tossed with butter and herbs and then served alongside paprikash!

 Hungarian Galuska Noodles or Dumplings

-Egg and flour are the core ingredients, however rather than stiff rollable dough, nokedli dough is sticky and gets pushed through a form into boiling water.
+Egg and flour are the core ingredients; rather than stiff rollable dough, nokedli dough is sticky and gets pushed through a form into boiling water.

 Frequently Asked Questions